cybertraining-dsc/su22-reu-385/time-series-prediction/Introduction.md

 # Time Series Prediction

-Time series prediction is basically the modeling for Time Series data (years, days, hours…etc.)for predicting future values using Time Series modeling .
-This helps if your data in serially correlated.
+Time series prediction is the modeling for Time Series data (years, days, hours…etc.)for predicting future values using Time Series modeling.
+This helps if your data is serially correlated.

+Time series can only be performed dependent on the set of time series data provided.

 ## Advantages of Time series prediction